feiryrej/login-page/README.md

-# Disclaimer 🍥
+# Note 🍥
-This webpage is currently only accessible through Virtual Studio Code's live server and is not yet available on the internet.
+This webpage is currently available on the internet.

 # Details 🎀
 This is a login page designed with a pink color palette, incorporating UI/UX principles.
 It showcases my studies in user interface and user experience design.